 More about the BSPsy program

 You will need to complete a total of 120 credits to earn the Bachelor of Science in Psychology: 40 credit hours (13 courses) in general education, 18 credit hours (6 courses) in free electives (or a minor) and 62 credit hours (20 courses) in psychology, together and the Capstone Project.
-Full-time students may complete the program in 8 semesters, while part-time students will need between 4 to 5 years to complete their degree, depending on the number of courses taken each semester.
+Full-time students can complete the program in 8 semesters, while part-time students will need between 5 to 8 years to complete their degree, depending on the number of courses taken each semester.
 Consult the Hellenic American University website for a detailed list and description of courses in the degree program.

 On completing your studies for the Psychology degree, you will: